er537/blog/_posts/2023-09-05-whisper_interpretability.md

 ##### k=10:
 ""

-## Removing words in embedding space
+## We can precisely remove words from a transcript by removing their corresponding embeddings
 Recall that Whisper is an encoder-decoder transformer; the decoder cross-attends to the output of the final layer of the encoder.
-Given the apparent localization of the embeddings in this final layer, we postulate that we could remove words from the transcript by 'chopping' them out in embedding space.
+Given the apparent localization of the embeddings in this final layer, we postulate that we could remove words from the transcript by 'chopping' out their corresponding embeddings.
 Concretely we let,

 `final_layer_output[start_index:stop_index] = final_layer_output_for_padded_input[start_index:stop_index]`,